whimc/Science-Tools/README.md

 value (input by typing a number in the chat).
 It will want a value 101.30kPa since the specified coordinates are in a specific building with a different pressure than the outside (0kPa).

-&nbsp;

-`/[tool_name]` will measure the current value in the region that the player is standing in.

-We currently support:
-- altitude
-- oxygen
-- pressure
-- radiation
-- temperature
-- wind

-We are planning on adding:
-- atmospheric makeup

 ---